ClickCease

 We Need to Act Now to Fund Infrastructure Spending

-Nov 20, 2018 | Blog
+Nov 20, 2018 | News & Updates

 Infrastructure rose to the top as the most important issue in the Greater North Dakota Chamber April 2018 membership survey, and it’s no surprise.
 Infrastructure serves communities across the country with systems that provide transportation, communication, water, sanitation and energy services.
 It is the life blood of our economy and it is the one issue both political parties support as a high priority for funding.